connoraking/Spotify-YouTube-Multiavariate-Analysis/Multivar-Report.md

 #### Log-Transformation

-Now we will consider a log-transformation of the popularity variables:
+Now I will consider a log-transformation of the popularity variables:

 ![](Multivar-Report_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->